Mental Health Counseling

-Living Bread’s Counseling Center is located in downtown Greenville on Ridgeland Avenue.
+Living Bread’s Counseling Center is located at 25 Sweetbriar Rd., Suite A1 Greenville, SC 29615.
 We offer evidence based-treatment for eating disorders, as well as integration of faith and prayer into the counseling session based on the request of the clients and families.
 We offer counseling services to anyone, regardless of their faith background.
-We also offer fees based on a sliding scale to aid families unable to afford counseling services.
-(You can read more about our counselors on our About page.)
+We accept BC/BS insurance as well as offer fees based on a sliding scale to aid families unable to afford counseling services.
+(Read more about our counselors.)

 Living Bread offers nutrition counseling with a Registered Dietitian to those struggling with eating disorders.
 Nutrition counseling is a vital step towards recovery from an eating disorder.
 A dietitian helps clients to relearn how to eat normally and fight the eating disorder mindset towards food.
 We offer fees based on a sliding scale to aid families unable to afford nutrition sessions.
-(You can read more about our dietitians on our About Us page.)
+(Read more about our dieticians.)

 The purpose of the financial assistance program is to meet the great financial need people face in gaining access to appropriate treatment for eating disorders.
 Eating disorders impact people across all financial levels and ages.